rerenoob/short-stories/characters.md

 # Asip, the old neighbor

 Asip lives on the same block with Nala and Iila.
-His front lawn has the best grass on the neighborhood so children likes to come and play.
+His front lawn has the best grass in the neighborhood so children likes to come and play.
 He enjoys the sight of small children because his children are all grown up and away from home.